KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 - C₁–C₁₅
 - E₁–E₁₅

-This reflects that dimensional operators do not follow an emanation sequence; they are numbered ascending operators within the C / E dimensional registry.
+This reflects that dimensional operators do not follow an emanation sequence; they are numbered operators within the C / E dimensional registry, proceeding C₁ → C₁₅ and E₁ → E₁₅.

 ## Informal Articulation

 In informal articulation or descriptive prose where the writer is articulating a sequence from an embodied vantage (e.g., describing motion between L₂ and L₃ from the L₁ perspective), the conventional flexibility allows either order.
-Static lists, formal articulations, and canonical registry entries should follow the canonical descending hypostatic convention.
+Static lists, formal articulations, and canonical registry entries should follow the canonical hypostatic emanation convention.

 ---